 Don’t miss your chance to see our exhibitions as part of Power to the People: Photography and Video of Repression and Black Protest, on view until April 9

-This winter, the Ryerson Image Centre (RIC) and Black Artist’s Network Dialogue (BAND) team up to present a season of shows titled Power to the People: Photography and Video of Repression and Black Protest.
-These exhibitions explore the historical and ongoing struggle for justice between people of colour and police forces representing the state.
+Co-presented with Black Artists’ Network Dialogue (BAND), these exhibitions explore the historical and ongoing struggle for justice between people of colour and police forces representing the state: